How to Send Mass DMs on Twitter Safely in 2026

 Your Twitter mass DM system needs automatic safeguards:

-- Randomized delays: 2-5 minutes between messages minimum
+- Randomized delays: 2 to 5 minutes between messages minimum

-- Daily limits: Hard caps that can't be exceeded
+- Daily limits: hard caps that cannot be exceeded

 Mass DM Best Practices